ajroach42/ajroach42.github.io/_posts/2025-08-13-designer-art-toy-is-in-the-can-what-s-next.md

 ---
 layout: post
 category: post
-title: 'Designer Art Toy is in the Can, What''s next? '
+title: 'Designer Art Toy Fest 2025 is in the Can, What''s next? '
 published: true
 ---
 Well, we survived the inagural **Designer Toy Art Fest**, and I’m still recovering.
 It was a whirlwind of incredible artists, late-nights, and the kind of creative energy that makes these shows worth the exhaustion.